iormundr/Upload-dirs-to-S3-recursively/README.md

 # Upload-dirs-to-S3-recursively
 Upload the entire directory to AWS S3 to one of your buckets

+* Now the script can upload multiple inputs (dirs and files)

 The script is uploading one or more dirs to S3.